JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-add-dependencies.md

 If you want to use a multiplatform library just for specific source sets, you can add it exclusively to them.
 The specified library declarations will then be available only in those source sets.

-> Don't use a platform-specific name in such cases, like SQLDelight `native-driver` in the example below.
+> Use a general library name in such cases, not a platform-specific one.
+Like with SQLDelight in the example below, use `native-driver`, not `native-driver-iosx64` or other iOS versions.
 Find the exact name in the library's documentation.
 >
 {type="note"}